SkinnyPigeon/geohashing/README.md

 Speaking of which, I have avoided using DataFrames to store the data.
 From experience, I find them to be quite slow to work with, so use alternatives wherever possible.
 As such, I have stuck to dictionaries and lists.
 These are both structures I enjoy working with and are easy to test.

+Throughout the process, the order of the dataset is maintained and duplicates are kept.
+The duplicate sets of lat and lng pairs has meant that there are some *unique prefixes* which are not unique.
+As was highlighted however, the use case for this data set is not clear and so effort has been made to keep the data as was provided.
+At this scale of data, I do not believe there is a massive hit to performance and am happy with the speed at which the process completes.

 ### trie&#46;py
 This is where the clever stuff happens and I must admit I had some serious searching to find something that was close enough for the requirements.
 The Trie data structure itself is quite fascinating and I am quite glad I got to spend some time wrestling with them today.